Ole Miss vs. Liberty NCAA Football Odds, Plays and Insights | November 6, 2021

 Liberty Stats and Trends

-- In Liberty's nine games this year, it has five wins against the spread.

-- Liberty's games this year have hit the over on three of eight set point totals (37.5%).
+- Liberty's games this season have hit the over in 37.5% of its opportunities (three times in eight games with a set point total).

-- Liberty is 4-1 against the spread and 6-0 overall when the team notches more than 28.6 points.
+- When Liberty records more than 28.6 points, it is 4-1 against the spread and 6-0 overall.

-- Liberty is 3-0 against the spread and 4-0 overall when the team piles up over 429.6 yards.
+- When Liberty churns out over 429.6 yards, the team is 3-0 against the spread and 4-0 overall.

 - The Flames have turned the ball over 10 times, four fewer times than the Rebels have forced turnovers (14).